dotlas/mission_dotlas/README.md

 ### About us

-We at [Dotlas](https://dotlas.com) are building a suite of products for controlling, optimizing & growing retail businesses through AI-driven insights.
+We at [Dotlas](https://dotlas.com) are building a platform for controlling, optimizing & growing retail businesses through AI-driven insights.

 ### The Mission